azer/delicious-surf/README.md

-Delicious Surf is a fork of Suckless' Surf with some improvements and additional features that makes easier to access and organize your bookmarks on del.icio.us.
+Delicious Surf is a web browser that makes easier to access and organize your bookmarks on del.icio.us.

 Tested Platforms: Linux